Mt. Everest Expedition: Dedication to Sir Alfred (Alf) Gregory, 2013

-In 2013, I accepted an invitation to join the experienced mountaineer Satyabrata Dam on a Mt.
-Everest Expedition.
+It is 2013, and I have accepted an invitation to join the experienced mountaineer Satyabrata Dam on a Mt.
+Everest Summit Expedition in 2015.
 Such an opportunity required serious consideration, training, investment and drive.
 As I start to feel, imagine and plan a journey from the ocean floor to the top of the world, I am reminded on the artist photographer who joined Hillary and Tenzing.
 A man by the name of Alfred Gregory whom I had the honour of meeting in Australia.
 A man with eyes so reflective, it was as if he reflected light from the mountain peak itself.
-I cannot explain where I am in all of this.
-It doesn't make sense in my mind, only my heart.
-I was always meant to climb.
+I cannot explain it, but we both knew the meeting was auspicious.
+I too was always meant to climb.

 "2013 is the 60th Anniversary of the first successful summit of Mt Everest by Hillary & Tenzing.
 That moment was captured on film by one of those men [Hillary].
 But the expedition's four month long trek to the top was documented by a fellow climber, Englishman Alfred Gregory.
 His iconic images were syndicated around the world, feeding the public's fascination with the assault on Everest."